Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

     - The response code is 200.
     - The resource contains .jpg in the file name.
     - The IP address is not from the United States.

+    **SIEM Vendors**

+    - RSA NetWitness
+    - AlienVault USM
+    - ELK
+    - IBM Security QRadar
+    - MicroFocus ArcSight ESM
+    - McAfee Enterprise Security Manager
+    - LogRythm
+    - Splunk Enterprise Security
+    - Solarwinds Log and Event Manager
+    - Securonix

+2. Answer the following questions about your SIEM vendor selection.
+Use Google if necessary.
+   - What is the name of the SIEM product you selected?
+   - What is the name of the SIEM vendor organization?
+   - What are the features of this SIEM?
+   - What are the primary advantages of this SIEM?